-1801 L Street NW, Washington, DC 2003

-CFPB Bulletin 2011-04 (Enforcement)

-Date: November 7, 2011 (updated January 18, 2012)1

-Subject: Notice and Opportunity to Respond and Advise (NORA)

-This is the first in a series of periodic bulletins that the Consumer Financial Protection Bureau (CFPB) intends to issue in order to provide information about the policies and priorities of the Bureau's Office of Enforcement.
-These bulletins are intended to inform the public in a transparent manner about some of the types of legal violations that the Office intends to investigate for potential enforcement action, and the procedures and methods that it will use to do so.

-Before the Office of Enforcement recommends that the Bureau commence enforcement proceedings, the Office of Enforcement may give the subject of such recommendation notice of the nature of the subject's potential violations and may offer the subject the opportunity to submit a written statement in response (view a sample NORA letter).
-The decision whether to give such notice is discretionary, and a notice may not be appropriate in some situations, such as in cases of ongoing fraud or when the Office of Enforcement needs to act quickly.
-The objective of the notice is to ensure that potential subjects of enforcement actions have the opportunity to present their positions to the Bureau before an enforcement action is recommended or commenced.

-The primary focus of the written statement in response should be legal and policy matters relevant to the potential enforcement proceedings.
-Any factual assertions relied upon or presented in the written statement must be made under oath by someone with personal knowledge of such facts.
-Submissions may be discoverable by third parties in accordance with applicable law.

-Unless otherwise specified in the Office of Enforcement's notice, the written statement shall be submitted on 8.5 by 11 inch paper, double spaced, in at least 12-point type, and no longer than 40 pages; and must be received by the Bureau no more than 14 calendar days after the notice.
-The written statement should be sent to the Bureau staff conducting the investigation, and shall clearly reference the specific investigation to which it relates.
-If the Office of Enforcement ultimately recommends the commencement of an enforcement proceeding, the written statement will be included with that recommendation.

-Persons involved in an investigation who wish to submit a written statement on their own initiative at any point during an investigation should follow the relevant procedures described above consumerfinance.gov

-Note: This Bulletin was updated on January 18, 2012 to reflect that this process will be known as Notice and Opportunity to Respond and Advise (NORA).
+cfpb : onsumer Financial otection Bureau 1801 L Street NW, Was hington, DC 20036 CFPB Bulletin 2011-04 (Enforcement) Date: November 7, 2011 (updated January 18, 2012) 1 Subject: Notice and Opportunity to Respond and Advise (NORA) This is the first in a series of periodic bulletins that the Consumer Financial Protection Bureau (CFPB) intends to issue in order to provide information about the policies and priorities of the Bureau's Office of Enforcement.
+These bulletins are intended to inform the public in a transparent manner about some of the types of legal violations that the Office intends to investigate for potential enforcement action, and the procedures and methods that it will use to do so. proceedings, th notice of the na opportunity to The decision wi appropriate in s Enforcement ne subjects of enfor e of Enforcement recommends that the Bureau commence enforcement e Office of Enforcement may give the subject of such recommendation ture of the subject's potential violations and may offer the subject the submit a written statement in response (view a sample NORA letter). hether to give such notice is discretionary, and a notice may not be some situations, such as in cases of ongoing fraud or when the Office of eeds to act quickly.
+The objective of the notice is to ensure that potential rcement actions have the opportunity to present their positions to the an enforcement action is recommended or commenced. matters relevan upon or presen personal knowl cus of the written statement in response should be legal and policy at to the potential enforcement proceedings.
+Any factual assertions relied ted in the written statement must be made under oath by someone with edge of such facts.
+Submissions may be discoverable by third parties in h applicable law. shall be submit no longer than days after the n conducting the which it relates se specified in the Office of Enforcement's notice, the written statement ted on 8.5 by 11 inch paper, double spaced, in at least 12-point type, and 40 pages; and must be received by the Bureau no more than 14 calendar otice.
+The written statement should be sent to the Bureau staff investigation, and shall clearly reference the specific investigation to .
+If the Office of Enforcement ultimately recommends the commencement ent proceeding, the written statement will be included with that m. ed in an investigation who wish to submit a written statement on their t any point during an investigation should follow the relevant procedures e. letin was updated on January 18, 2012 to reflect that this process will be and Opportunity to Respond and Advise (NORA). consumerfinance.gov ,